Hiking time limit and daily capacity

 Your hiking-time limit is your self-imposed maximum hiking time per travel day.

-In practical terms, it answers this question:
+It answers this question:

 How many hours of actual movement am I willing and able to sustain in a typical day on this trip?